 How can I pay for my treatment?

-Most orthodontic offices have many options for payment.
+At Impact Orthodontics, we offer many options for payment.
 We accept cash, debit, Visa, MasterCard and American Express.
 Most of our families pay for their orthodontic care using our interest-free monthly financing.

 Why do I have to wear elastics?